 “An effective RSV vaccine could help millions of people around the world to relieve a substantial disease burden and reduce significant healthcare costs.”

-– Tadataka (Tachi) Yamada, M.D., board chair of Icosavax
+– Tadataka (Tachi) Yamada, M.D., co-founder of Icosavax

 IVX-411: SARS-CoV-2 VLP Vaccine Candidate

 IVX-411 targets SARS-CoV-2, the coronavirus that causes COVID-19.
 Developed using cutting-edge structure-based design techniques at the Institute for Protein Design at the UW School of Medicine, IVX-411, our lead vaccine candidate for COVID-19, is a self-assembling protein nanoparticle that displays 60 copies of the SARS-CoV-2 spike (S) glycoprotein receptor-binding domain (RBD) in a highly immunogenic array.

 Preclinical data on IVX-411 and precursor candidates in mice and non-human primates show induction of robust neutralizing antibody titers and protection from viral challenge (Cell 2020, Nature 2021).
 Titers after the second administration were ten-fold higher than those seen with the soluble SARS-CoV-2 spike protein that forms the basis of many other vaccine candidates.
 The data also show a strong B-cell response after immunization, critical for immune memory and a durable vaccine effect, with antibodies that target multiple distinct epitopes on the RBD, suggesting potential protection from escape mutations.

 Icosavax has received a $10 million grant from the Bill & Melinda Gates Foundation to support the company’s COVID-19 vaccine program through the first in human Phase 1 clinical trial in young and older adults.
 Clinical trials are underway.

 and Older Adults